Pranav-Vyas/2025202015_lab2/README.txt

     (6, 3, 2, 10),
     (7, 3, 1, 10);

-3. Execute the following scripts.
+3. After executing the above scripts, run the following scripts in order.
     a. q1.sql
     b. q2.sql
     c. q3.sql